ProgramComputer/plugin-XDCC/README.md

 ### Overview
 ![demo](./demo.gif)

 This plugin currently supports XDCC SEND.
+Append the '/video' to url for video playback instead.

 ### Building and development